AnotherNote/anote/README.md

 [![export_as_pdf.gif](http://s21.postimg.org/5p2q0rz5z/export_as_pdf.gif)](http://postimg.org/image/p6xdgpw3n/)

-### Feature
+### Features

 - markdown friendly
 - paste image
-- paste html (include fetch image locally)
+- paste html (include fetching image locally)
 - export markdown file with images
-- export pdf file
+- export PDF
 - support tray menu quick note(inspired by evernote)
-- default `cmd+v` will convert html to markdown, and you can press `alt+v` to paste as text(not convert html to markdown)
+- default `cmd+v` will convert html to markdown, and `alt+v` for pasting as plain text(not convert html to markdown)

 ### Goal

-Just need a good note. and want you to enjoying writing. know where is my data (~/anote).
+Just need a good note.
+And want you to enjoy writing.

+Know where is my data (~/anote).

 ### Todo

 -	write a chrome plugin for 'bookmark' article (support to markdown or just html)
--	backend server (I think use mongodb nodejs/ruby) for sync (I hope user can deploy it easily)
+-	backend server (I may use mongodb with nodejs/ruby) for sync (I hope users can deploy it easily)
 -	mobile app
--	add file storage feature
+-	add file storage features

 ### Inspired by

 -	Evernote
 -	Pandao editor (use the editor style, I like it)

-### Downloads
+### Download

 Go to [Release](https://pan.baidu.com/s/1jI58ugu), then you can download anote app.